Poly-Portal/polyportaldocs/mkdocs/docs/developers/api/artwork/list.md

 ### `title`

-Only artworks with a title matching the query string will be returned.
-The search is case-insensitive.
+Only artworks with a title exactly matching the query string will be returned.

 **Example:**
 `artwork/list?title=Zebra`